isomerpages/moe-tampinessec/_cca/Sports/Football.md

 ### HIGHLIGHTS

 2021 began with hopes of returning to competitive action.
 Unfortunately, COVID-19 continued to linger and we had to adapt to the changes.
-Nonetheless, the football team members remained resilient and kept their morale high.
+Nonetheless, the football team members remained resilient and kept their morale high.&nbsp;

 CCA sessions evolved to e-CCA with everyone developing their individual skills, increasing tactical knowledge and strengthening core muscles.
 The football team had the opportunity to explore other forms of learning, similar to professional players.
 These included tactical analysis and team discussions.

 When face-to-face CCA resumed, our footballers were raring to go and actively took part in regaining their teamwork and fitness on the field.
-It was a refreshing change, and the Titans and Titanides fully embraced the chance to play outdoors.
+It was a refreshing change, and the Titans and Titanides fully embraced the chance to play outdoors.&nbsp;

 2021 has been as much a challenge as 2020.
 We hope for a better year ahead in 2022!